01 of 07

 Jay Pritzker Pavilion

-Just like the BP Bridge, the Jay Pritzker Pavilion was designed by Frank Gehry and is made up of brushed stainless steel.
-The Pavilion was named in memory of Jay Pritzker, a prominent Chicago businessman whose family is well known around the city for their philanthropy.
+Just like the BP Bridge, the Jay Pritzker Pavilion was designed by Frank Gehry and is made of brushed stainless steel.
+The pavilion was named in memory of Jay Pritzker, a prominent Chicago businessman whose family is well-known around the city for their philanthropy.

-The Pavilion rises 120 feet into the air and evokes ribbons flowing in the wind--not an easy feat for a metal structure.
-The 11,000 person seating area (4,000 seats in front of the stage, and room for 7,000 on the Great Lawn) is covered with crisscrossing pipes that support the Pavilion's high-end sound system.
-The Jay Pritzker Pavilion hosts a number of free music events from spring through fall, including the Grant Park Music Festival and the very popular Gospel Fest.Continue to 4 of 7 below.
+The pavilion rises 120 feet into the air and evokes ribbons flowing in the wind, not an easy feat for a metal structure.
+The 11,000-person seating area (4,000 seats in front of the stage with room for 7,000 on the Great Lawn) is covered with crisscrossing pipes that support the pavilion's high-end sound system.
+The Jay Pritzker Pavilion hosts a number of free music events from spring through fall, including the Grant Park Music Festival and the popular Gospel Fest.Continue to 4 of 7 below.

 04 of 07